hikeventures/hikeventures.github.io/_posts/2016-04-11-michele-genest-Boreal-Feast.markdown

 according to the seasons and embellished the book with beautiful pictures throughout

 the book.
 In this book you can find 12-course menu but also very simple dishes and drinks.
 It also covers ingredients like mushrooms birch syrup or blueberries or Panna Cotta in a more Scandinavian style.

+If you are interested to read more about the Scandinavian kitchen then you can order the book <a href="http://www.amazon.com/gp/product/1550176277/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1550176277&linkCode=as2&tag=hikeve-20&linkId=3EZE73DXNHX57DY6">here</a>.